Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Details and Extended Analysis of Lg -Function and NTK

 In contrast, for the medium dataset (Fig. \ref{fig:idp-weights}(b)), which represents a wider action spread, the action-related elements of $W_1$ show variation.
 This variation signifies that the network has learned to differentiate between actions to a greater extent, a necessity in a dataset where actions are more diverse and dispersed.
 The network's capacity to distinguish between various actions and assign different levels of importance to each reflects the need for a more nuanced understanding of the action space in datasets with a wider spread.

 This visual evidence from the learned weights substantiates our understanding of how neural networks adapt their learning based on the diversity in the action space of the dataset.
-In datasets with narrower action spreads, the network learns a more uniform approach towards different actions, while in those with wider spreads, it adopts a more differentiated and discerning strategy.
-This adaptive learning aligns with the principles of regression and the foundations of Assumption \ref{assumption:ntk dominance}, demonstrating the network's response to the diversity and distribution of actions in the training data.
+In datasets with narrower action spreads with similar $Q$-values, the network learns a more uniform approach towards different actions, while in those with wider spreads with diverse $Q$-values, it adopts a more differentiated and discerning strategy.
+This adaptive learning aligns with the principles of regression demonstrating the network's response to the diversity and distribution of actions in the training data.

-\textbf{Proof of Theorem \ref{thm:return and row-ratio}:} The proof proceeds by evaluating the OMRR for both datasets $\mathcal{D}_H$ and $\mathcal{D}_L$, leveraging normalized NTK values.
-The primary assertion is that the high-return dataset $\mathcal{D}_H$, characterized by lower action diversity, exhibits a dominant normalized NTK function compared to the low-return dataset $\mathcal{D}_L$.